BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/bacilluspipeline/documentation_bacillus.md

 bcftools call {PILEUP out} --consensus-caller --output {VCF_GZ out} --output-type z --variants-only --ploidy 1;
 ```

-The following variant filters then applied, with threshold values listed in the output report.
+The following variant filters are then applied, with threshold values listed in the output report.

 - Depth (see command in the output report)
 - SNP/indel quality (see command in the output report)